USS PAUL HAMILTON DDG 60

 November 30, USS Paul Hamilton departed Joint Base Pearl Harbor-Hickam for an independent deployment.

-January 5, 2011 The guided-missile destroyer recently pulled into Manama, Bahrain, for a routine port call.
+January 5, 2011 The guided-missile destroyer recently moored at Khalifa Bin Salman Port (KBSP), Bahrain, for a routine port call.

-June 8, DDG 60 pulled into Hong Kong for a four-day port visit.
+June 8, DDG 60 anchored in Victoria Harbour for a four-day port visit to Hong Kong.

 June 29, USS Paul Hamilton returned to Pearl Harbor after a seven-month deployment in the U.S. 5th and 7th Fleet Areas of Responsibility.